-Sometimes, fresh vegetables and fruits got stuck in logistic.
-While delivering foods, we need to check its freshness and self life as well.
+Sometimes, fresh vegetables and fruits got stuck in logistics.
+While delivering food, we need to check its freshness and self-life as well.
 We will discuss how to keep fresher and longer food for delivery.

-I tried to order white button mushroom for supply from other cities which will took 4-6 days.
+I tried to order white button mushrooms for supply from other cities which will take 4-6 days.
 The supplier was optimistic that they will add ice to keep the mushroom fresh and longer for reselling.

 Advantages of Hydrocooling foods for delivery

 If we want to keep fresher and longer food for delivery services, we must apply hydrocooling.
 Advantages of hydrocooling is that it is fast and easy to apply to most of the foods after harvesting.

 Most fruits and vegetables changes their taste and quality harvesting.
 For example, taste and quality of sweet baby corn are graded by the sugar content.
 This sugar quality decreases after harvesting.
 We need to maintain the temperature and humidity of the foods.

 Fresh fruits and vegetables require thorough cooling immediately after harvest so as to deliver the very best quality product to the buyer .
 Proper cooling delays the inevitable quality decline of fruits.

 Hydrocooling also increases its self life.
 Most wholesale food buyers now require that fresh produce items be properly and thoroughly cooled before they are shipped.

 It has now become a convenient and attractive method of post harvest cooling of foods on large scale.